tramynn/blockchain-developer-bootcamp-final-project/README.md

       3. Paying the adoption fee
          - The user can click `pay adoption fee` button which prompts MetaMask to confirm the transaction
 7. Upon confirming the transaction:
-   1. On success, the user can click `go to my profile` button to view their devdoggies
+   1. On success, will show a success message!
+      - The user can check their transaction history in their wallet.
-   2. On error, the user can click `try again` or `cancel`
+   2. On error, will show an error message.

 ## Project Structure
 ```